ycas/ycas.github.io/_hugo_project/content/_index.md

 ---
-title: "York County Astronomer's Society"
+title: "York County Astronomical Society"
 ---

-Welcome to the new York County Astronomer's Society website!
+Welcome to the new York County Astronomical Society's website!